aozhimin/iOS-Debug-Hacks/README.md

 Breakpoint 34: where = AADebug`-[TCWebViewKit open], address = 0x0000000103157f7d
 ```

-When app is going to lanuch the web authentication page, the project is stopped on this breakpoint.
+When app is going to launch the web authentication page, the project is stopped on this breakpoint.
 Refer to below:

 <p align="center">